CRM adoption: How to improve dealmaker & AE adoption rates

 6. Organizational effectiveness

-In order to improve CRM adoption, you have to make sure your team understands the benefits of using your customer relationship management platform and how it makes their business workflows easier.
-The following strategies can help improve your CRM user adoption, and give you an opportunity to help your team best optimize your workflows with a new platform.
+In order to improve CRM adoption, you have to make sure your team understands the benefits of using your customer relationship management platform and how it makes their daily workflows easier.

 Intelligent CRM platforms supported by relationship intelligence eliminate manual contact data entry by automatically capturing data and interactions from email, calendar events, call logging, and contact information.